 - Ripped from the Headlines: "A Child and His Lawnmower" is based on a news story where a man in Sacramento, California shot his lawnmower for not functioning.

-- "Jock-O-Rama" has two, which also double as Genius Bonuses if the listener is familiar with college football (apt, considering the topic of the song).
-The song opens with the line "How 'bout them Hogs?", and the final chorus is introduced with a loud, "Hook 'em Horns!", sayings between fans of the Arkansas Razorbacks and the Texas Longhorns (historically known to be rival teams), respectively.
+- "Jock-O-Rama" has two to Collegiate American Football, which also double as Genius Bonuses if the listener is familiar with it (apt, considering the topic of the song).
+The song opens with the line: "How 'bout them Hogs?", and the final chorus is introduced with a loud, "Hook 'em Horns!", sayings between fans of the Arkansas Razorbacks and the Texas Longhorns (historically known to be rival teams), respectively.

 - Standard Snippet: The bridge of "Chemical Warfare" uses one from the waltz "Over the Waves" for the sake of Lyrical Dissonance.
-It's immedizately followed by the Last Note Nightmare mentioned above.
+It's immediately followed by the Last Note Nightmare mentioned above.

 - Take That: Boatloads.
 About nine out of every ten songs they wrote, if not more.